Ted Sablay

-Theodore 'Ted' Sablay (born April 18, 1976) is an American musician, musical director and songwriter.
+Theodore Sablay (born April 18, 1976) is an American musician, musical director and songwriter.
 He has been a touring guitarist and keyboardist for The Killers since 2006 and musical director for the band's live concerts since 2022.

-Early Years
+Early life

-Sablay was born in 1976 in Fond du Lac, Wisconsin, the son of Maureen and Nonito Sablay, a doctor.
-His father also played piano and while his mother loved pop music.
-As a child, Sablay took 4 years of classical piano lessons before switching to guitar at age 12.
-As an adolescent, Sablay, along with his older brothers, saw concerts by INXS, Steve Winwood, David Bowie and Tom Petty and the Heartbreakers.
-Moving to Las Vegas in 1991, Sablay decided to become a performer after seeing U2 and Paul McCartney perform at Sam Boyd Stadium.
+Sablay was born in 1976 in Fond du Lac, Wisconsin, the son of Nonito Sablay, a physician, and Maureen Sablay, a nurse and homemaker.
+His father also played piano and while his mother and siblings loved pop music.
+Sablay studied classical piano for four years as a child and switched to guitar at age 12.
+As a teenager, Sablay became interested in live music after seeing concerts by INXS, Steve Winwood, David Bowie and Tom Petty and the Heartbreakers and decided to become a performer after seeing U2 and Paul McCartney.
 Educated at the University of Nevada Las Vegas, Sablay played in various local bands while in college during the 1990s, including Attaboy Skip with Killers drummer Ronnie Vannucci and Neon Trees bassist Branden Campbell and Expert On October with Vannucci and fellow Killers touring guitarist Taylor Milne.
-Sablay completed his studies at UNLV with a dual Bachelor of Arts degree in Anthropology and Asian Studies and a Master of Science degree in accounting.
+Sablay graduated from UNLV with a dual B.A. in Anthropology and Asian Studies and master's degree in accounting.

-Career
+Music career

 The Killers

-Sablay has played piano on "Romeo and Juliet" on the band's compilation album Sawdust, engineered sessions for the Killers' 2008 album Day & Age, worked as a music consultant on Flamingo, the 2010 solo album by Killers singer Brandon Flowers, and played lead guitar on "Dustland," the 2021 Killers collaboration with Bruce Springsteen.
+Sablay played piano on "Romeo and Juliet" on the band's compilation album Sawdust, engineered sessions for the Killers' 2008 album Day & Age, worked as a music consultant on Flamingo, the 2010 solo album by Killers singer Brandon Flowers, and played lead guitar on "Dustland," the 2021 Killers collaboration with Bruce Springsteen.

-Sablay has contributed bass to Vannucci's side project Big Talk and Flowers' second solo album, The Desired Effect.
+Sablay contributed bass to Vannucci's side project Big Talk and Flowers' second solo album, The Desired Effect.
 In 2017, Sablay was picked to fill in for Dave Keuning on lead guitar during live dates supporting the Killers' album, Wonderful Wonderful.
+In 2022, Sablay became The Killers music director, supervising musical arrangements for live concerts.
+He currently switches between lead and rhythm guitar during Killers concerts.